 Buddies offer support and advice to people going for treatment by injection.

-Fundraising volunteers organise or take part in a whole host of events from holding a tea for MD to running a marathon.
+Fundraising volunteers organise or take part in a whole host of events from holding a Tea for MD event to running a marathon.

 Macular Matters distributors